r0wdiggity/personneltracker/README.md

 ### Slack

-Slack allows us to communicate in a IRC/email fashion among members.
+Slack allows us to communicate in an IRC/email fashion among members.
 You can share images, code snippets, emojis, and memes.
 Our Slack is webhooked to ```#taiga```, receiving user story or task updates pushed by Taiga.

 Visit: <https://personneltracker.slack.com>